Skip to Main Content

 3. Click on an article title to view that abstract OR change the display settings to "abstract" to view the abstracts for your list of search results.

-4. When full-text is available you'll see a Galter Full-Text Online button in the upper right corner (if viewing an individual abstract) or below the abstract (if viewing a list of results in abstract format).
+4. When full-text is available you'll see a Galter Full-Text Online button in the upper right corner and below the citation information (if viewing an individual abstract) or below the abstract (if viewing a list of results in abstract format).

-5. Click on the Galter Full-Text Online button to retrieve the article.
+5. Click on the Find It, Download PDF, or Access Options button to retrieve the article.
 Note: You might also see publisher links to full-text and free full-text links.

-Note: We try to ensure that the Galter Full-Text Online button appears for all articles where full-text is available.
+Note: We try to ensure that Galter full text buttons appear for all articles where full-text is available.
 However, sometimes the data contained in PubMed does not fully reflect full-text availability.
 If you think the library provides access to full-text of an article, but the button doesn't appear in PubMed, try searching the Galter Library website.
 Click the "Library Website" tab for instructions.

 Be sure to sign in to the Galter Library website or the NU VPN if you are off campus.

 Full-text is available in many other databases from several vendors including MEDLINE (Ovid), PsycINFO (Ebsco), Web of Science (Clarivate Analytics), and Scopus (Elsevier).
-The common thread to all of these is the Find it@NU button.
-Look for the Find it@NU button within each item record in your search result set.
+The common threads to all of these are the Find it@NU button and LibKey Nomad button.
+Look for these within each item record and on your list of search results.

 Clicking on the Find it@NU button will take you to an interim page where you'll find links to full-text (if available), links to order the article through interlibrary loan if full- text is not available, and a link to our online catalog so you can see whether we own this journal in print format.